 Years ago, when I decided to become a writer, I decided I should read the classics I’d managed to dodge in school.
 While Heraclitus said it’s impossible to step into the same river twice, as a river is always changing, with books, they stay the same and we change.
 Reading books again helps me sort out how I’ve changed and why.

-I’ve discovered some classics do not age well (I found Defoe’s Robinson Crusoe impenetrable), but others are more potent than ever (Catcher in the Rye, The Great Gatsby).
-It’s easy to forget there are both bad and good reasons for a classic to remain a classic.
+I’ve discovered some classics do not age well (I found Defoe’s Robinson Crusoe impenetrable), but others stayed potent for me (Catcher in the Rye, The Great Gatsby).
+It’s easy to forget there are both bad and good reasons for a classic to remain a classic, sometimes it’s not much more than cumulative advantage.

 I did enjoy it, but not in a way I’d recommend to most people I know.
 I was reading it more as a writer than a reader, if that makes any sense.
 Writers do this.
 We want to understand how books work.